 How Workers’ Compensation Pays Lost Wages

-If you can complete all these tasks and the commission approves your petition for benefits, you can receive 66 2/3 percent of your average weekly wages up to the current maximum, if you are out of work and meet specific guidelines per the North Carolina Workers’ Compensation Act.
-The amount of the weekly limit gets adjusted every year.
+If you can complete all these tasks and the commission approves your petition for benefits, workers’ compensation pays you 66 2/3 percent of your average weekly wages.
+Your lost wages are covered up to the current maximum if you are out of work and meet specific guidelines per the North Carolina Workers’ Compensation Act.
+The amount of the weekly limit gets adjusted annually.

 Your first lost wages check will not include compensation for the first seven days that you missed from work.
 If your disability runs longer than 21 days, you will get payment for days one through seven retroactively.
-Weekly lost wages can continue indefinitely until you are able to return to work.
+Temporary total disability weekly lost wages are awarded until you are able to return to work but terminate after 500 weeks, per N.C.
+Workers’ Compensation Act § 97-29.

 Permanent Partial Disability Benefits

-- The worker is no longer able to earn the same amount of money as before the injury, regardless of the type of employment they can now perform, or
+- The worker is no longer able to earn the same amount of money as before the injury, regardless of the type of employment they can now perform

-The disabled worker will receive an impairment rating by a physician.
-The North Carolina Industrial Commission will use the rating and earnings information to calculate the amount of benefits the worker will receive for their permanent partial disability.
+The North Carolina Industrial Commission will use the impairment rating and earnings information to calculate the amount of benefits the worker will receive for their permanent partial disability.

 Options if Your Employer Denies Your Workers’ Compensation Claim

-You do not have to go through this process on your own.
-You can have an Asheville workers’ comp lawyer on your side.
+You do not have to go through this legal process on your own.
+You can have an Asheville workers’ compensation attorney on your side.